Brownian regularity for the Airy line ensemble, and multi-polymer watermelons in Brownian last passage percolation: The jump ensemble method

 To specify our choice of $(\gfl,\gfr)$, we introduce the {\em least concave majorant} $\cm_+:[-\eln,\eln] \to \R$ of the curve $\mc{L}_n(k+1,\cdot):[-\eln,\eln] \to \R$.

 Define a random variable pair $(\mfl,\mfr)$ according to

 where the convention that $\inf \emptyset = \eln$ and $\sup \emptyset = - \eln$ is adopted.

 We now specify, {\em for the rest of the paper}, our choice of $(\gfl,\gfr)$ to be equal to $(\mfl,\mfr)$.
 As such, we will be working with the missing closed middle reconstruction whose side intervals are $[-2\eln,\mfl]$ and $[\mfr,2\eln]$ and whose middle interval is $[\mfl,\mfr]$.
-There is a formal problem that $\mfl > \mfr$ is possible, but we will soon explain how this is an irrelevant difficulty in practice.
+There would seem to be formal problem that $\mfl > \mfr$ is possible due to the cases where one of $\mfl = \eln$ or $\mfr = - \eln$ is forced by the above convention; but, in either of these cases, $\mfr = \mfl$.
+Thus, in fact, we always have $\mfl \leq \mfr$; and we will soon see that a stronger bound holds in our applications of the method.

 Note that $\intint{k+1} \times (\mfl,\mfr)$ is not a stopping domain, because the form of $\mc{L}_n(k+1,\cdot)$ near the origin dictates the values of $\cm_+$ further away.
 What is needed for our purpose is that $(\mfl,\mfr)$ is $\mc{F}$-measurable (which is true because the entire $(k+1)\textsuperscript{st}$ curve is known to the witness of~$\mc{F}$).